itsariella/SongSavant/README.md

 # Song Savant

-This is actually the repository for both frontend and backend of Song-Savant.
+This is the repository for both frontend and backend of Song-Savant.
-(The project was originally in another repository, but I had to reformat for production and the entire project ended up in this repo).
 The frontend utilizes create-react-app and Spotify API, and the backend uses NodeJS and Express.
 We use npm as our package manager.

 ## Getting Started